StevenMaio/VM-Cache-Simulator/README.md

 The purpose of this program is simulate a virtual memory system as well as a simple direct mapped cache.

+On startup the program will wait briefly for 5 seconds.
+In order the simulate realtime latency, whenver a user attempts to read or write from 'main memory', the program will wait a brief amount of time.

+When a user attempts to read a 'physical' address that is stored in the cache, the program will print "cache hit" and will immediately print the data is stored in this physical address.

+On the write command, the cache will evict whatever is stored inside the set that the address will be cached in.
+To avoid accessing memory every time the write command is used, we simply leave the updated value inside the cache until we are forced to evict the particular line.
+Thus, we delay writing back to 'main memory' as much as possible.

 ### To Run this Program
 To compile the program, type `make` into the shell.
 Afterwards, make sure that both `main` and `mem` are running.